IainStevenson/docker.multi.service.reverse.proxy/readme.md

 Even for such a small collection of services there are quite a number of moving parts involved that need configuring to get this up and running.

-Efforts have been made to limit this complexity but still there are currently about 2 dozen variables that need setting to get it up and running.
+Efforts have been made to limit this complexity but still there are currently about 2 dozen variables that need setting.

 Half a dozen of those are to do with MongoDB setup, and another half dozen to do with social login support (if you have them).